alexchumak/buzzkill-lua/README.md

-# buzzkill-lua
-A simple Lua library to play notes and frequencies on NodeMCU ESP8266
+A simple Lua library to play notes and frequencies on NodeMCU ESP8266 using a piezoelectric (piezo) buzzer.

 NOTE: Calling notes by their letter is experimental right now.
 Suggestions and modifications are welcome in a pull request form.
 Using frequencies is recommended at this point as notes and their frequencies may change.